It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 6 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 7 Then he appeared to James, then to all the apostles.
 8 Last of all, as to one untimely born, he appeared also to me.

-Paul goes on to say in 1Cor 15 that he did not believe in vain.
+And Paul goes on to say in 1Cor 15 that he did not believe in vain.
 Why? – Because he wholeheartedly believed and relied upon Christ’s resurrection from the dead!

-And the resurrection proved that Jesus is who He said He is; the Son of God in the flesh, and the Savior of the world.
+And, The Resurrection proved that Jesus is who He said He is; the Son of God in the flesh, and the Savior of the world.

 1Ti 4:10 “For it is for this we labor and strive, because we have fixed our hope on the living God, who is the Savior of all men, especially of believers.”